AUTHOR: Rachel Harris

 GIVE IT TO: upper HS

-IF THIS BOOK WERE A MUSICAL GENRE, IT WOULD BE: Pop.
-It's predictable with a common storyline, but it's also fun and will be a popular choice for YA romance fans.
+IF THIS BOOK WERE A MUSICAL GENRE, IT WOULD BE: Pop music.
+It’s predictable with a common storyline, but it’s also fun and will be a popular choice for YA romance fans.

 REVIEW: I have read and loved other books by Rachel Harris, so I didn’t even bother to read the description when I requested this book from NetGalley.
 Rachel Harris is a master at writing swoon-worthy kissing scenes and creating romantic chemistry between her characters.
 While I certainly enjoyed Pretending, I have to say that there is nothing especially new or groundbreaking in its storyline.
 Boy-and-girl-besties fall for each other and deny it as long as possible because they don’t want to destroy their friendship…been there, done that.

 Characters are likeable, but again, nothing special.
 Aly’s “Operation Sex Appeal” makeover is immature and silly.
 I know that she is a high school senior and I am pushing 40, but even as a teen myself, I would have rolled my eyes at the makeover.
 And I really don’t like the broader implication that smart, athletic girls can only get noticed when they are wearing heavy makeup and a bikini top.
 Aly gets the attention she craves ONLY when she shakes out the ponytail and puts on some killer heels.
 Even best friend/high school hottie Brandon doesn’t really notice her until he starts to see some skin.